-In a LearnWorlds school(as long as you have allowed the creation of groups in school’s Social settings) there are two kinds of groups:
+In a LearnWorlds school(as long as you have allowed the creation of groups in your school's Community Access settings there are two kinds of groups:

 1 Simple groups

-Simple groups can be created in community page.
+Simple groups can be created on the community page.

-Depending on your school’s Social Settings an admin and/or a student can create a group
+Depending on your school’s Community Access settings an admin and/or a student can create a group

 and invite any other school user to become a member.